venkatavamsi01/eco-match-challenge/README.md

 ### Considerations

 1. **Input Cleaning :** The input names can be unclean with brand names or product quantities.
-Your system **must** handle noisy product names (e.g., brands, volumes) through text cleaning or normalization before matching.
+Your system **must** handle noisy product names (e.g., brands, volumes) through text cleaning or normalization or enriching with additional metadata before matching.

 ---